 Studded winter tires are specialty wheels designed for motorists who have to contend with extreme winter weather conditions on a prolonged and regular basis.
 These tires have built-in metal teeth that bite into ice.
 They're loud, and they can damage pavement.
 Still, studded tires outperform studless versions at a crucial task -- braking on slippery ice -- in every single Scandinavian and North American test.

-Tests confirm that the Nokian Hakkapeliitta 7 (*Est. $165) is the best studded tire you can buy in North America.
-This perennial favorite aces three separate Arctic tire tests, earning top honors from the Norwegian Automobile Federation and two Swedish auto magazines.
-At ConsumerReports.org, the Nokian Hakkapeliitta 7 "proved to have excellent snow traction and the shortest stops on ice of any winter tire -- even slightly better than the impressive studless Michelin X-ice Xi3."
+Tests confirm that the Nokian Hakkapeliitta 7 (Est. $130) is the best studded tire you can buy in North America.
+This perennial favorite's Swedish version, the Hakkapeliitta 8 (which has lower rolling resistance to comply with a new Swedish tire law) aces four separate Arctic tire tests, earning top honors at the Swedish auto magazines Aftonbladet, Auto Motor & Sport, Motorföraren and Vi Bilägare.
+At ConsumerReports.org, the Nokian Hakkapeliitta 7 "proved to have excellent snow traction and the shortest stops on ice of any winter tire -- even slightly better than the impressive studless Michelin X-Ice Xi3."

 But those metal teeth tend to skid over bare pavement in tests.
 ConsumerReports.org says that for most drivers in North America -- where roads tend to be clear between snowstorms -- studless winter tires are still the best option.
 However, if you routinely drive on ice -- and you're OK with the noise -- the Nokian Hakkapeliitta 7 "is the best choice," ConsumerReports.org says.